lut1k/leaderboard_microservice/Instructions/deploy_instruction.md

 - [Django REST Framework](https://www.django-rest-framework.org/);

-For the micro service to work, you must [install](https://www.postgresql.org/download/) PostgreSQL and [install](https://www.psycopg.org/) psycopg2 on the computer.
+For the microservice to work, you must [install](https://www.postgresql.org/download/) PostgreSQL and [install](https://www.psycopg.org/) psycopg2 on the computer.
 Next, create the database and user in PostgreSQL.
 ```PostgreSQL
 #CREATE DATABASE microservice_leaderboard;
 #CREATE ROLE microservice_user WITH ENCRYPTED PASSWORD ‘password’;